Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Dependency Groups have two additional features which are similar to requirements.txt files:

-• they are not published as part of any built distribution
+• they are not published as distinct metadata in any built distribution

 • installation of a dependency group does not imply installation of a package’s dependencies or the package itself